 Paola Gianturco Biography

 Her involvement with women’s issues is long standing.
-She has lectured about them in the US, Canada, France and Spain.
+She has lectured about them in the US, Canada, France, United Arab Emirates, and Spain.
 She spoke at UNESCO International Headquarters in Paris on International Women’ s Day 2008; her photographs were exhibited there in 2009 and 2011.
 Paola co-developed and taught Executive Institutes on Women and Leadership at Stanford University, and served on the Board of the Association for Women’s Rights in Development (AWID).
 She was a principal in the first women-owned advertising agency in the United States and is a current member of International Women’s Forum.
-Paola presented a in May 2011.
+Paola presented a in 2014 in Dubai.
+In 2013, Paola was named one of "40 Women to Watch over 40" --- and in 2014, she was named one of "21 Leaders for the 21st Century" by Women's eNews.
+In 2017 Paola was inducted into the Marin Women's Hall of Fame.

 Her newest book, Grandmother Power, A Global Phenomenon (powerHouse Books, 2012), documents a new, unheralded international women’s movement.
 Grandmother Power features 120 activist grandmothers in 17 grandmother groups in 15 countries on five continents who are fighting courageously and effectively—against poverty, disease, illiteracy, and human rights abuse—to create a better world for grandchildren everywhere.
 Grandmother Power has won the 2013 Living Now Book Award's Gold medal -- Social Action category, ForeWord Reviews' 2012 Book of the Year Gold Award -- Women's Studies category, 2013 About.com Readers' Choice Award for Favorite Grandparenting Book, and the 2013 International Book Award for Multicultural Nonfiction. ()